ianboyko/uniforlsp/content/english/_index.md

 ---
 title: Home
+date: 2021-03-08
 description: Introduction to the Unifor Legal Services Plan.
-date: 2021-03-08
+summary: .Welcome!
+The Unifor Legal Services Plan exists to provide quality personal legal services at affordable prices to eligible members of Unifor and to their spouses and dependents.
+slug: home
+translationKey: home
 weight: "1"
+toc: "TRUE"
-translationKey: home
+linktitle: home
 menu:
   main:
     weight: 1
 ---
-Welcome!
+.Welcome!
 The Unifor Legal Services Plan exists to provide quality personal legal services at affordable prices to [eligible members](/post/faq/#4-who-is-eligible) of Unifor and to their spouses and dependents.

 The Plan is funded by General Motors of Canada Ltd., Ford Motor Company of Canada Ltd., FCA Canada Inc., and other [corporate sponsors](/post/about/#corporate-and-union-sponsors).
 It is established by collective agreements negotiated between each sponsor and Unifor, and administered by an independently chaired board of trustees having equal representation from the union and the sponsoring companies.